Table of Contents

-The maturity method has proven to be a reliable and easy to use method to estimate the development of early concrete strength.
-Every test method has its limitations, so below you can see a list of the most relevant limitations we have experienced working with concrete sensors on +1000 projects across 6 continents (we are still missing Antarctica).
+The maturity method has proven to be reliable and easy to use to estimate early concrete strength development.
+Every test method has limitations, so below, you can see a list of the most relevant limitations we have experienced working with concrete sensors on +1000 projects across six continents (we are still missing Antarctica).

-- A calibration curve needs to be done prior to concrete casting for every concrete mixture that you plan to use.
+- A calibration curve must be done before concrete casting for every concrete mixture you plan to use.

-- Low moisture content and availability of water during the curing process can affect the precision of the strength estimations.
+- Low moisture content and water availability during the curing process can affect the precision of the strength estimations.

-- High temperatures can affect long term strength estimations.
+- High temperatures can affect long-term strength estimations.
 This is due to something called the cross-over effect.
-This effect causes the strength to increase faster than expected at the beginning but then results in a lower than expected 28-days.
+This effect causes the strength to increase faster than expected at the beginning but results in a lower than expected 28-days.

 Do you want to know all the limitations?
 Please check out our in-depth article here.